 Cannabis edibles are loved for many reasons, with discretion among the top factors for some.
 What might look like an unsuspecting snack food may actually contain substantial amounts of THC.
-While the munching might go unnoticed, the red eyes that some people get from weed are hard to hide.
+While the munching might go unnoticed, the red eyes that some people get from cannabis are hard to hide.

 Just when you thought you escaped from the smell of smoking a joint, and dosed subtly, your shiny red eyeballs are a dead giveaway.
 So, why do edibles make your eyes red?
 And is there anything you can do to combat that unmistakable glossed-over look?

-Weed and Red Eyes
+Cannabis and Red Eyes

 Red eyes are one of those stoner stereotypes, just like the munchies and fits of laughter.
 Yet, unlike the former, red eyes can be really annoying.
 Not only do they often burn and sting with dryness, but they also tell the world, “Hey!
 I’m high!” and that’s not always a good thing.
 However, it doesn’t seem to happen universally.
 What causes this, and who is most susceptible?